serpapi/google-search-results-ruby/README.md

 ### Batch Asynchronous search

-We do offer two ways to boost your searches thanks to `async` parameter.
+Increase your search performance through batched searches using the `async` parameter.
- - Non-blocking - async=true  (recommended)
+ - Non-blocking - `async=true`  (recommended).
- - Blocking - async=false - it's more compute intensive because the search would need to hold many connections.
+ - Blocking - `async=false` (not recommended).
+Blocking, or synchronous batched searches, are more compute intensive because they require many connections.

+The following example shows how to run a batch of searches asynchronously.

 ```ruby
 company_list = %w(microsoft apple nvidia)